Skip to content Skip to sidebar Skip to footer

 Dhikala Zone

 Dhikala is widely considered the most iconic safari zone in Jim Corbett National Park and is often associated with the best chances of spotting Bengal tigers.
 Located deep inside the core area of the reserve, this zone features expansive grasslands, dense forests, and the scenic Ramganga River ecosystem.
 The open chaurs (grasslands) make wildlife easier to spot compared to denser forest zones.
-March is a particularly rewarding time to visit Dhikala because animals frequently gather near the Ramganga reservoir and nearby waterholes.
+April and May are the most rewarding months in Dhikala.
+Tigers emerge at dawn and dusk to drink at waterholes, elephant herds congregate near the Ramganga reservoir, and gharial crocodiles bask visibly on the riverbanks in the morning sun.
 Visitors often encounter large herds of Asiatic elephants, sambar deer, hog deer, and occasionally tigers crossing the grasslands.
 The zone is also known for rich birdlife, including raptors and riverine birds.

 Dhikala is unique because visitors can stay inside the forest at the Dhikala Forest Rest House, which allows access to deeper safari routes not available on regular day safaris.
 However, permits for overnight stays are limited and usually need to be booked weeks in advance.